 Hanzlik performs with the Orchestra of St. Luke’s (NYC) and is Principal Trumpet of the Riverside Symphony (NYC).
-Hanzlik was a founding member of the Extension Ensemble (winners of the 1999 Fischoff Chamber Music Competition), Manhattan Brass Quintet (2000-2002), and Atlantic Brass Quintet (2002-2014).
-He served as trumpeter for the Broadway production of Disney’s “Mary Poppins” from 2006-2008, and was co-principal trumpet with the IRIS Chamber Orchestra (Memphis, TN) from 2000-2008.
+Hanzlik was a founding member of the Extension Ensemble (winner of the 1999 Fischoff Chamber Music Competition), Manhattan Brass Quintet (2000-2002), and Atlantic Brass Quintet (2002-2014).
+He served as trumpeter for the Broadway production of Disney’s Mary Poppins from 2006-2008, and was co-principal trumpet with the IRIS Chamber Orchestra (Memphis, TN) from 2000-2008.
 He has performed with the Chamber Music Society of Lincoln Center, and New York City’s Ballet, Opera, and Philharmonic Orchestras, as well as dozens of NYC’s other cultural institutions.

-After 2012 performances of the Shostakovich Concerto No. 1 for Piano and Trumpet with pianist Jean-Yves Thibaudet and Orpheus at Carnegie Hall, the New York Times mentioned “Louis Hanzlik, stood throughout the work, and his crisp, focused playing — particularly in the muted, gently chromatic solo in the Lento movement — made a strong case for equal billing.”
+In response to his performances of the Shostakovich Concerto No. 1 for Piano and Trumpet with pianist Jean-Yves Thibaudet and Orpheus at Carnegie Hall, the New York Times mentioned “Louis Hanzlik, stood throughout the work, and his crisp, focused playing — particularly in the muted, gently chromatic solo in the Lento movement — made a strong case for equal billing.”
 The Washington Post also stated that Hanzlik “gave an appropriately rollicking performance” and “it was Hanzlik, relishing in high Shostakovich sarcasm, who easily stole the show.”

-Hanzlik is a Trumpet Artist for the Vincent Bach Corporation, and can be heard on dozens recordings on such labels as Naxos, Deutsche Grammophon, Sony, Summit, Decca, Chandos, Arabesque, Bridge, New World, and Vanguard Classics labels.
+Hanzlik is a Trumpet Artist for the Vincent Bach Corporation, and can be heard on dozens of recordings on such labels as Naxos, Blue Note, Deutsche Grammophon, Sony, Summit, Decca, Chandos, Arabesque, Bridge, New World, and Vanguard Classics labels.
 Hanzlik has recorded frequently for commercial radio and television and for numerous public radio and television features, such as Live from Lincoln Center, National Public Radio’s Performance Today, and for the NFL on NBC.

 Originally from Iowa, Hanzlik is a graduate of the University of Iowa (B.M.), The Juilliard School (M.M.) and Teachers College, Columbia University (Ed.D.).
 He resides in Storrs, CT with his wife, Amanda, and two children, Ethan and Grace.